eced4406/eced4406.github.io/index.md

 # ECED 4406 - Computer Security

-This site contains the course notes for Dalhousie University's ECED 4406 - Computer Security course.
+This is the course website for Dalhousie's ECED 4406 - Computer Security (Fall 2022).

 ## Course Description